MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

-In this example the role will deploy (or redeploy) the GitHub Actions runner service.
-The Ansible will access the GitHub using the `github_account` and register the runner to the GitHub Organization Repository using the Repository admin user (or Organization owner)`github_owner`.
+In this example the Ansible role will deploy (or redeploy) the GitHub Actions runner service.
+The Ansible will access the GitHub using the `github_account` and register the runner to the GitHub Organization Repository using the Repository admin user (or Organization owner) `github_owner`.
 Runner service will run under the same user as the Ansible is using for ssh connection (*ansible*).

 ```yaml